Thursday, April 2, 2015

 When my friend Bob died in 2013, I thought about the last time I'd shared a pizza with him and his partner Mac.
-Though I saw Bob in the hospital too, our last meal together would have been not much longer before that, and I know exactly what he said that day, because it was what he said every time we parted ways.
+Though I saw Bob in the hospital, too, our last meal together was not much longer before that, and I know exactly what he said that day, because it was what he said every time we parted ways.
 No matter how festive the occasion, or how soon we'd planned to meet again, Bob always shared the same parting words to Andy and me: "take care of each other".

-What would you say to a cherished loved one if you knew this was your last supper together?
+What would you say to a cherished loved one if you knew it was your last supper together?

 We never know when our last suppers with people will be, or when the last time we'll eat or drink or just sit at the table with someone we love, so we have to make every moment count, and every moment matter.
-That's true communion, after all, connecting with the others at the table, just in case it's the last supper you ever share.
+That's true communion, after all, connecting as much as possible with the others at the table, just in case it's the last supper you ever share.